The Parent Trap (1998 film): Plot

-Nearly 12 years later, in 1998, the twins are sent to the same all-girls summer camp in Maine, Camp Walden.
-Annie and Hallie first meet at the end of a fencing match when they remove their masks and see that they look identical.
-A hostility between the twins leads to a prank war that ends when the camp counselors fall into one of Hallie's traps and decide to isolate the twins from the other girls.
+Nearly 12 years later, Annie and Hallie are coincidentally sent to the same summer camp in Maine.
+They first meet at the end of a fencing match, stunned to see that they look identical.
+A rivalry ensues, escalating from a poker match into a prank war, which leads the two girls to be sent to stay in the isolation cabin.
+Annie and Hallie begin to bond, and learn that they have the same birthday.
+Each has a torn photo of the parent they have never known, which they discover are halves of their parents’ wedding photo.

-Living together in an isolation cabin, Annie and Hallie discover that they were born on the same day, and each has half of a torn wedding photograph of their parents.
-Realizing with delight that they are twin sisters, they hatch a plan to reunite their parents and get them to remarry.
-Each twin trains the other to impersonate her, with the intent to switch places at the end of summer camp.
+Realizing that they are twins, Annie and Hallie hatch a plan to switch places and force their parents to reunite.
+Each twin trains the other to impersonate her, even cutting Annie’s hair and piercing her ears, and the sisters go home in each other’s place at the end of summer camp.
+In London, Hallie meets Elizabeth, Elizabeth's father Charles, and the family butler Martin, while Annie meets Nick and their family housekeeper Chessy in California.

-In London, Hallie meets Liz, the family butler Martin, and her maternal grandfather Charles, while Annie meets Nick and their family nanny Chessy in California.
-Much to Annie's dismay, she learns that Nick is engaged to Meredith Blake, a 26-year-old gold-digging publicist from San Francisco.
-Meredith acts friendly toward "Hallie", but she reveals to her assistant Richard that she plans to send Hallie to boarding school in Timbuktu after the wedding.
-Annie phones Hallie and implores her to bring Liz to California to try to break up Nick and Meredith, but Hallie refuses, desperate to spend more one-on-one time with Liz.

-After Chessy notices changes in "Hallie's" behavior, Annie confesses her identity to Chessy, who agrees to keep it a secret from Nick.
-While on the phone with Annie discussing Nick's impending wedding to Meredith, Hallie is caught by Charles, who encourages her to tell Liz the truth.
-After doing so, Liz is surprised but happy to learn that she has been with Hallie since the end of camp, and they both decide to travel to California to establish joint custody of the twins between each parent.
+Annie is dismayed to learn that Nick is engaged to Meredith Blake, a 26-year-old gold digger.
+Chessy realizes the truth about the twins’ swap but agrees to keep the secret from Nick, while Hallie phones Annie to warn her about Nick's upcoming wedding, but is caught by her grandfather.
+With Charles’s encouragement, Hallie confesses to her mother, who is surprised but happy to have spent time with her other daughter, and agrees to travel to California to establish joint custody of the twins between both parents.

+The twins arrange for Nick and Elizabeth to meet at a San Francisco hotel, where Chessy and Martin soon fall for each other.
+Elizabeth is secretly disappointed to learn about Nick’s engagement, and Nick is so stunned to see Elizabeth that he falls into the pool.
+Despite the twins' deception, Nick is happy to learn that Annie has been with him since the end of camp.
+With Chessy and Martin's help, the twins recreate the night their parents met through a romantic dinner on a yacht.
+As they reminisce, Elizabeth reveals that she had secretly hoped Nick would follow her after their breakup, and both wonder what would have happened if he had.

-The twins, with Martin and Chessy's help, arrange for a meeting between Nick and Liz at the Stafford Hotel in California.
-Upon reuniting with Liz, Nick happily learns that he has had Annie with him since the end of camp.
-Liz also meets Meredith and learns about her engagement with Nick.
-Annie and Hallie, with Chessy and Martin's help, attempt to recreate the night their parents met by arranging dinner on a yacht.
-Nick and Liz discuss their breakup, which occurred when Liz ran off after a fight, secretly hoping that Nick would follow her.
-They agree on shared custody of the twins but decide not to resume their relationship.
-Liz plans to fly back to London with Annie the next day, but the twins refuse to reveal which one is which unless the entire family takes a camping trip.
-Liz insists that Meredith go in her place so that she can become acquainted with the twins before marrying Nick.
+Nick and Elizabeth decide not to resume their relationship, but agree on shared custody of the twins.
+Elizabeth prepares to go home with Annie, but the twins refuse to reveal which one is which unless the entire family takes a camping trip.
+Elizabeth later insists that Meredith go in her place to get to know the twins before becoming their stepmother.
+The twins play a series of pranks on Meredith, who demands that Nick choose between her and them.
+Finally seeing Meredith's true nature, Nick chooses his daughters and breaks off the engagement.

-On the trip, the twins play a series of pranks on Meredith, leading her to furiously demand that Nick choose between her and them.
-Finally seeing Meredith's true nature, Nick breaks up with her.
-After the camping trip, Nick and Liz realize that they are still in love, but decide to go their separate ways, each with the twin that they have respective custody of.
-When Liz and Annie return to London, they find Nick and Hallie, who had taken a flight on Concorde.
-Nick says that he does not want to make the same mistake of not going after Liz again, and they share a kiss.

-The end credits reveal that Liz and Nick have remarried, with Annie and Hallie as their bridesmaids, and that Chessy and Martin have become engaged.
+Elizabeth and Nick realize they are still in love, but go their separate ways.
+When Elizabeth and Annie return to London, they find Nick and Hallie waiting for them, having taken the Concorde.
+Nick declares that he does not want to make the same mistake of not running after Elizabeth again, and they kiss.
+Elizabeth and Nick remarry with Annie and Hallie as their bridesmaids on the Queen Elizabeth 2, where Martin proposes to Chessy.